EvaMaeRey/everyday_ggplot2_extension/README.md

 to thoughtfully design new avenues for bringing people into ggplot2 extension.

-And we also recognize that we might make ‘Norman’ (poorly designed) ggplot2 extension along the way since mistakes can sometimes be more instructive and memorable than doing things ‘the right way’ the first time round.
+And we also recognize that we will make ‘Norman’ (poorly designed) ggplot2 extension along the way.
+And this is fine since mistakes can sometimes be more instructive and memorable than doing things ‘the right way’ the first time round.

 ``` r
 knitr::include_graphics("design_of_everyday_things.jpg")